 Queen Elizabeth wittily replied, when she asked did not recognize her American tourists

 Queen Elizabeth II, who now rests in his Scottish Balmoral castle, there was a curious case.
 Her Majesty, modestly dressed in tweed and with a kerchief on her head, was walking near the castle, accompanied by his security guard Richard Griffin, when they were approached by a group of American tourists.
-Did not recognize the British monarhine and took it for the usual local grandmother, the Americans asked the 93-year-old Elizabeth whether she lives here.
+As writes Daily Mail, did not recognize the British monarhine and accepted her as a normal grandmother, the Americans asked the 93-year-old Elizabeth, wonder if she.
 She replied: “Yes, I have a house here nearby.”
 Then the tourists asked if she’s ever a Queen.
 “I don’t.
 But this COP — Yes,” fair said 93-year-old Elizabeth, pointing to Richard, who works for the Royal family for over 30 years.

-Griffin, who told the story to the Times, which said the group went further, and not realizing who talked to them.
+Griffin, who told the story to the Times, said that the group went on, not realizing who talked to them.